 Bedtime stories improve memory skills

-Have you noticed how a lot of bedtime stories involvement copious amounts of rhyming and repetition.
+Have you noticed how a lot of bedtime stories involve copious amounts of rhyming and repetition?
 There is a very good reason for this.
 By hearing you repeat sounds over and over again you are strengthening your kid’s capacity to recognize, remember and repeat words.

 Memory works by creating neural pathways between areas in the brain, the more frequently these pathways are used the stronger they become.
 Repetition is an especially powerful technique in early life as the mind of your child is like a sponge and the brain architecture develops at a rapid rate.